 Although I was now back working on it commissions which always had to take priority over carving the Victory, I initially spent a day here a fortnight there working on it and eventually the real enthusiasm I once had to complete the replica returned once again.
 However the prospect of having to continue working the very long hours required to enable me to complete both the Victory sculpture and my sculpture commissions for the foreseeable future was no longer a sensible option, especially as enquires for my sculpture commissions were still coming in all the time, which if accepted would now take well over a year to complete even without my working on the Victory.
 Obviously with having just one pair of hands, a difficult choice had to be made, Plan A or a Plan B.

 With the 250th anniversary of the original HMS Victory being launched now on the horizon, work on the Victory sculpture, once again began in earnest and then almost 6000 hours later the sculpture was finally completed on June 6th 2011.
-What remained of the original HMS Victory's old paint on the beam has all been retained along with the original handmade square nails and old copper screws and bolts, along with the green patina which has gradually built up over the centuries.
+What remained of the original HMS Victory's old paint on the beam has all been retained within the sculpture along with the original handmade square nails and old copper screws and bolts, along with the green patina which has gradually built up over the centuries.

 Although the oak would obviously look rather splendid after sealing and polishing like Ian usually does with his other wood sculptures, he tends to think perhaps this would be inappropriate for this particular sculpture and instead decided to leave it with its natural un-waxed old oak finish and texture, just as it has always been for many centuries hidden deep within the old oak beam on board HMS Victory’s lower gun deck.